H3llKa1ser/B00t2R00t/Methodology/Cloud/AWS/Valid Credentials.md

     aws ec2 describe-instance-attribute --instance-id i-INSTANCE_ID --attribute userData --query 'UserData.Value' --output text | base64 --decode

+### 8) List details of a specific image in an instance

+    aws ec2 describe-images --image-ids ami-IMAGE_ID

 ### 8) Check if you can reboot an EC2 instance

 Remove --dry-run to reboot the instance if you have permissions.